top of page

 Although the centre and left hand, north, parts of the beach appear to be textile, the southern end is naturist.

-Playa de la Jacqueta is a small beach of black sand a short distance from Costa Calma.
+Playa de la Jaqueta is a small beach of black sand a short distance from Costa Calma.
 It is accessed along a gravel track that leaves a road off the FV-2 at N28.1795° W14.1812° where there are signs pointing to the beach.
 There is plenty of room for parking behind the beach and on one of the days that we visited there were several campervans and motorhomes there.
+We turned to the left where there were fewer vehicles and parked.
 Access to the sea is down a small bank of pebbles and shingle onto the coarse sand.

-We visited it twice and found a few people in swimming costumes, one lady of which was topless, but our stripping off and going snorkelling and taking photographs did not raise any reaction.
-We saw several species of fish including a large shoal of what looked like sardines surrounding us.
+In 2024 we visited it twice and found a few people in swimming costumes, one lady of which was topless, but our stripping off and going snorkelling over the rocks to the left of the beach did not raise any reaction.
+We took many photographs and saw several species of fish including a large shoal of what looked like sardines surrounding us.

 This is not really a sunbathing beach but, being surrounded by rocks, it is a good snorkelling beach.